Lohr-IT/infoscreen/README.md

 # Infoscreen

-A public display (aka "digital sinage") that displays slides or events.
+A system to install public signages using web technology and the microservice approach

 ![Example Installation](/.git-images/preview.bmp)